2021-2022 Fulbright Visiting Scholar Program

 The Fulbright Program was established in 1946 and is named after former Senator J. William Fulbright of Arkansas.
 Under the Fulbright Program, thousands of scholars have established professional contacts in their field and made long-lasting friendships with colleagues in the United States; have developed collaborative research relationships with U.S. scholars, and have enhanced their scholarly publications and made other contributions through research conducted in the United States.

-· Applicants must receive a satisfactory medical clearance at the final stage of selection.
+- Applicants must receive a satisfactory medical clearance

 Please note: Persons desiring permanent residence in the United States are not eligible.

 Interested applicants who meet the criteria as outlined above should complete an online application at https://apply.iie.org/fvsp2021/

 – Project statement of proposed activity for research or teaching in the U.S.